skeeto/skeeto.github.com/_posts/2014-12-23-Interactive-Programming-in-C.markdown

 To avoid maintaining a whole bunch of function pointer assignments in several places, the API to the "game" is enclosed in a struct.
-This also eliminates warnings from the C compiler about [mixing data and function pointers][fp].
+This also eliminates warnings from the C compiler about mixing data and function pointers.
 The layout and contents of the `game_state` struct is private to the game itself.
 The wrapper will only handle a pointer to this struct.